Installation

 adtest

 Impressions and clicks are not tracked when activated.
-Should only be used for test purposes!

-Asynchronous (programmatic)
+Asynchronous (JSON)

 adtest: true